SAFESPACE22/ParkingSWE/README.md

 - Vercel

 ## Running the program
-Clone this repository to access the files.
-Make sure you are in the general folder and that npm is installed ("npm i" in the terminal to install).
-The use "npm run dev" to open up the application in your browser.
+1. Clone this repository to access the files.
+2. Make sure you are in the general folder and that npm is installed ("npm i" in the terminal to install).
+3. Then use "npm run dev" to open up the application in your browser.